What is the bowel?

 What is a normal bowel habit?

 How often you have a bowel movement can vary from person to person.
-Normal for some people can mean having a poo a few times a day, for others it might mean having a poo a few times a week.
+Normal for some people can mean having a poo a few times a day.
+For others it might mean having a poo a few times a week.

 You can usually think of your bowel habit as normal if you: